 Building on that theme, today's Sainthood Snippet is a clip from one of the courses in the Science of Sainthood program, entitled Introduction to the Virtues: Virtue & the Greatest Commandment.

-It's a reflection on this very topic - and it might just help you make it through the next few weeks without reaching into the cupboard for some milk chocolate or your favorite bottle of spirits.
+It's a reflection on this very topic - and it might just help you make it through these last few days of Lent without reaching into the cupboard for some milk chocolate or your favorite bottle of spirits.

 God bless,